Cambridge Network Board

 Caroline Rowland joined ARM in September 2014 and is currently Global People Services Director where she leads a talented team of HR Business Partners, HR Managers and HR shared services to manage the strategic and tactical deployment of HR activities across ARM.
 Prior to joining ARM, Caroline undertook a variety of different HR roles at Diageo, the worlds largest drinks company, for eight years including HR Business Partnering, Talent & Reward roles.

-Vicki is part of the Marshall Group's senior management team and leads the Group's strategic HR programme driving the management of its global Human Resources, training and development activities worldwide.
-With more than 20 years of experience in Human Resources Vicki brings a vast amount of people management expertise and cultural knowledge to the company.
+With more than 20 years of experience in Human Resources Vicki brings a vast amount of people management expertise and cultural knowledge.
 Vicki has achieved a BA in History and a CIPD.

 Dr Andy Williams, AstraZeneca/MedImmune